cynmojica1231/updatedportfolio2/README.md

 ## Description

-This is an updated portfolio 2
+Updated portfolio featuring projects 1 and 2 and at least four exemplary homework assignments.

 ## Portfolio Screenshots: